 The early days of breastfeeding can be beautiful.
 They can be blissful.
 But they can also be stressful and anxiety-ridden and full of pain.
 They can be all these things at once.

 Breastfeeding is very much a learned process.
-It's like you've been entered into a dance competition with a brand-new partner and neither of you knows the right steps.
+It's like you've been entered into a dance competition with a brand new partner and neither of you knows the right steps.
 Sometimes, you learn the moves as you go along and find your groove.
 Sometimes, you trip and stumble your way through for a while.
-Sometimes, you make it through the first few songs and then decide it's not working and sit out the rest on the sidelines.
+Sometimes, you make it through the first few songs and then decide it's not working and sit out the rest.
 Every one of these options is valid.

 It seems nice, but it doesn't help.